muccc/gr-iridium/README.md

 > :warning: **If you want to build for GNU Radio 3.8**: Make sure to use the `maint-3.8` branch of this repository (i.e. run `git checkout maint-3.8` before installation).
 Also make sure to check the README.md from that branch for correct build instructions.

 ## Dependencies
-A working [GNU Radio](https://gnuradio.org) installation with the following components is necessary:
+A working [GNU Radio 3.10](https://gnuradio.org) installation with the following components is necessary:

  - VOLK
  - FFT